selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Nothing wrong with it but chasing blindly brings more pain.

+Pain is inevitable, suffering is optional, and courage is a choice.

+## Desire

 Natural desires are easy to get.
 Sleep, sun, water, food, sex, exercise, friends, ...

 After the natural limit, there is no end to desire.
 Unless you draw the line.

 Nothing in excess.

-Pain is inevitable, suffering is optional, and courage is a choice.

 ## Thinking and feeling